 If you notice a small, slow-growing lump on your eyelid, it may be a chalazion.
 A chalazion is a painless bump that can cause excessive tearing and mild irritation.

 In most cases, home treatment is enough to make a chalazion go away.
 Sometimes, a chalazion may require professional medical treatment, such as antibiotics or surgery.

 This article explains how to treat a chalazion at home, when to see a doctor, and how to tell the difference between chalazia and styes.

 What is a Chalazion?

-Inflammation and enlargement of the bead-like bump can put pressure on the eye and create slight discomfort for the individual.
-In more serious cases, a chalazion may even cause blurry vision and lead to complete swelling of the eyelid.
+A larger chalazion can put pressure on the eye and create discomfort.
+In more serious cases, a chalazion may cause blurry vision and lead to complete swelling of the eyelid.

 Symptoms of a Chalazion